VerifiedInc/VerifiedInc.github.io/README.md

 However, you should **not** deploy from your local machine.
 There is now a CI job using Github Actions which will auto deploy when a tag with a preceding `v` is pushed to any branch.
 By convention we have been using the `dev` branch as the source of truth.
 That said, `v` tags should really only be pushed to `dev` branch.
 This triggers a "build" version of the docs that is auto committed to the `master` branch.

 It is also preferred if one could create an official Github release (also makes a tag) with a preceding `v` so that the Github Slack integration sends a message to the whole team letting them know that a docs release is happening.
 One can do this via the Github web UI or via the CLI with the `gh` [cli tool](https://cli.github.com/manual/gh_release_create), `gh release create <tag> [<files>...]`.
 For example, `gh release create v1.0.0 -n "Initial documentation release v1.0.0"`, will add the tag and release on the repo's main branch, `dev`, and trigger a release which is an automatic compiled commit from the Action CI job to the `master` branch.
+This GitHub actions configuration can be found in the [deploy.yaml](.github/workflows/deploy.yaml) file.

 **TL;DR never commit directly to master and create Github releases with preceding `v`, i.e. `v1.3.2`, only to `dev` branch.**

+#### Preview Deployment
+It may be the case that you would like to get other's approval or input prior to releasing the docs publicly via the deployment method above.
+While pulling this project from that branch in question and running locally is still probably the best way members of the business team, for example, can not do that.
+To handle this case, we have setup a "preview" deployment via Github Actions which is trigger with a git tag in the format `preview-v*.*.*`.
+This GitHub actions configuration can be found in the [preview.yaml](.github/workflows/preview.yaml) file.

+It publishes to the `preview` branch which should be consider akin to `master` and never pushed directly to.
+It would be recommend to push the preview tag from your feature branch.

+For example, if one would like feedback from the business team regarding changes on the `feat/guides` branch then push a `preview-v2.4.0` tag to that branch.
+This will trigger the preview deployment job which publishes to the `preview` branch.

+[Netlify](https://app.netlify.com/sites/resilient-capybara-2fa074/settings/general) is being used for this deployment.
+Credentials via the shared devops@unumid.co email account can be found in 1Password.

 ## GitHub Pages